 Tell us what music you want on your record collection print and that's what we'll fill it with.
 And because there's lots of different artists and albums you might want on your print, there are lots of different ways you can tell us what you want:

-How many albums fit on one print?
-We can fit between 35 and 100 albums on a print, depending on the size of the print.
+How many records fit on one print?
+We can fit between 32 and 40 records on a print, depending on the size of the print.

 And here's an idea...buy two or more canvases and stick them next to each other on the wall.
-It looks like you have a set of shelves containing hundreds of LPs!
+It looks like you have a set of shelves containing hundreds of records!

 Record collections can be organised in several ways.
 The way they're organised might tell you something about the person who organised them.